morceaudebois/bonjourr.fr/src/documents/misc.md

 ### Notes

 You can use these keyboard shortcuts while editing your Note.
-Replace `Ctrl` by `Cmd` on MacOS.
+Replace `Ctrl` by `cmd` on macOS.

 | Keys             | Action          |
 | ---------------- | --------------- |